kinnala/scikit-fem/README.md

 - Changed: Default tags ('left', 'right', 'top', ...) are no more added automatically during mesh initialization, as a workaround you can add them explicitly by calling `mesh = mesh.with_defaults()`
+- Changed: All indices within the library are now using `np.int32` for around 10% boost in performance and the corresponding reduction in memory usage for larger meshes - theoretically, the largest possible tetrahedral tensor product mesh is roughly 550 ** 3 = 166 M vertices and 993 M elements, without the facet indexing wrapping over INT_MAX

 ### [9.1.1] - 2024-04-23